BenGhabili/cinema-tickets/README.md

 - Implement more comprehensive business logic around payment and seat reservations.
 - Add API endpoints to expose the service via REST.
 - Integrate real logging using tools like Winston.

-## Contact
-For questions, please reach out to sghabili@gmail.com